U.S. Company Formation

 EIN obtained

-Federal Tax ID from the IRS (Form SS-4) processed
+Federal ID from the IRS (Form SS-4) processed

-Traditional bank or digital alternative (Mercury, Relay) in place
+Traditional bank or digital alternative (Mercury, Relay) evaluated

 Operating Agreement / Bylaws prepared